tyleretters/lordsofthepit.com/_posts/2023-12-18-conspicuous-consumption.md

 category: Blog
 ---

+[TYLER, FOR THE HEADER IMAGE PLEASE USE 'SUMMON THE PACK']

 A miserable drizzle greeted the Lords of the Pit as we made our way to DMen’s Krampus-themed back room for our third annual “Chaos” event to close out 2023.
 While the year was a tad quiet for the club in terms of the absolute number of meetups held, the fact that we had 14 ballers engaged for this, our most consumption-conscious of subvariant “formats,” shows that good (bad?) ideas never die.

 For Holly Jolly K-OS, the Lords collected donations in care of The Ark Initiative, a street-level meal program operating one Saturday per month at the Wilson Red Line.
 The Lords generously raised $469 for Ark, which will translate into nearly 220 meals served.